 CURRENT PROCESS COST

-In this example, the previous process cost $50 to execute; the current process cost $32 for the first process instance and $39 for the second instance.
+In this example, the previous process cost $50 to execute; the current process cost $32 for the first case and $39 for the second case.

 Let's break down the savings calculation after two process executions:

 Total current process costs = $32+$39 = $71